KeisGSmit/PrideHackathon/README.md

 * ANY BUGS LEFT IN THE CODE AFTER FINAL DEPLOYMENT, FOR FIXING IN FUTURE RELEASES

 ### Lighthouse
-I tested my website using DevTools Lighthouse feature, and got these results:
+We tested our website using DevTools Lighthouse feature, and got these results:

 #### Desktop
 ![Lighthouse desktop first try](assets/docs/lighthouse.png)